emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.27.1`: Added info on modifying a cohort using email + Changed dark mode colors
 -   `0.27.0`: Added info on creating a cohort using email
 -   `0.26.5`: UI: iOS style toggle
 -   `0.26.4`: UI: Fixed the margin issue